 9 Taxation

 The tax provision arises on the surplus generated by Forty Hall Community Vineyard Limited.
-The surplus of Capel Manor Limited will be gift aided to the College.
+Capel Manor Limited is now a dormant company and there was no activity recorded to generate profit in the year.

 10 Tangible fixed assets (Group)